PPathole/Student-Registration-System/README.md

 password, gender, state, city) VALUES (’$fname’, ’$lname’, ’$roll no’, ’$email’, ’$password’, ’$gender’, ’$state’, ’$city’) ` through which the values are entered into the local MySQL database.
-The database can be accessed from ` XAMPP’s PhpMyAdmin.`
+The database can be accessed from ` XAMPP’s PhpMyAdmin.` Then comes the `Admin login`, which can be accessed by putting down the username: `admin` and password: `admin`, then you'll be redirected to `adminPage.php` which retrieves the data from the students table and displays it in a tabular format.

-The front-end which consists of The sign-up page is built up using CSS, SCSS, HTML and Bootstrap, The sign-up page consists of 8 fields:
+The admin can delete or edit the info about the particular user, the respective code is in `delete.php` and `edit.php` The front-end which consists of The sign-up page is built up using CSS, SCSS, HTML and Bootstrap, The sign-up page consists of 8 fields: